If the case is successful, won’t I benefit financially anyway?

 What about people who have now left?

-Anyone who has worked in the last 6 years can make a claim.
+Anyone who has left within the last 6 months can still make a claim.

 When will I get my money?